 In the screencast video below, you can see that the first five images download immediately, while the other ones only download when the page is scrolled down (see the live version of the demo with deferred images):

-You may have noticed that while we added loading="lazy" up from the fourth image, the browser downloaded the first five images at initial page load.
-This is because the attribute makes some estimates about the intersection of the viewport and the location of the deferred element so that the download process can start some time before the image enters the viewport.
+This happens because the attribute makes some estimates about the intersection of the viewport and the location of the deferred image.
+In this way, the download process can start some time before the offscreen image enters the viewport.

 Show Performance-Friendly Placeholders for Deferred Images